FelixFester/HentaiCMS/README.md

 * 'example.com/index.php?page=aboutme/games': content/aboutme/games.md

 ## Installation
-To get all latest updates, just download code as .zip archive from GitHub, unpack in root folder of your website and done!
+To get all latest updates, just download code as .zip archive from GitHub, unpack in folder of your website and done!

 # Requirements
 - PHP.